javmart/zero-to-qed/docs/src/17_verification.md

 ## Bisimulation Proofs

 Now we prove properties about specific programs.
+This is where the payoff arrives.
 These theorems verify that the Lean model produces the expected results:

 ```lean
 {{#include ../../src/ZeroToQED/StackMachine.lean:concrete_bisim}}